zuozhenggh/learning-library/data-management-library/security/data-safe/workshops/customertenancy/prerequisites-for-the-customer-tenancy.md

 ## **STEP 2** Sign in to the Oracle Cloud Infrastructure Console by using your Oracle Cloud account credentials

-- Access the Oracle email that was sent to you with the verification information for your user account.
+- Access the Oracle email that was sent to you with the verification information for your Oracle Cloud user account.
 The email sender is [noreply@accountrecovery.oci.oraclecloud.com](../mailto:noreply@accountrecovery.oci./mailto:noreply@accountrecovery.oci..md).
 The email contains a link to the **Oracle Cloud Infrastructure Sign In** page as well as another link in case the first link does not work.